Yann39/self-hosted/README.md

 It can be used to examine the traffic at a variety of levels ranging from connection-level information to the bits that make up a single packet.

 1. Install Wireshark from official website

+Since your pihole uses your unbound, you know it is secure and there's no need to do anything.

+You just have a - already secure! - setup which the tool is not able to detect properly.

+Addendum: Neither DoT, nor DoH are necessary and add no value if you control the LAN between you and your DNS server, which is usually the case with a pihole at home or in a VPN.

+144.2.115.3 is my public IP address
+192.168.0.254 is my router local IP Address 192.168.0.11 is my desktop computer IP address

+todo

+- create only wireguard as CNAME at the Provider level, use pihole for others
+- wildcard certificates